KenjiOhtsuka/note/note.md

 * throughly capturing information.
 * minimizes the ability to process information as not are taken

+### Outline method

+* easy to do electronically
+* allows us to prioritize information
+* can be complicated to use during lectures

 ### Cornell strategy

 * Upper: Prepare 2 major column
+    * Left
-    * Left: brief summary of the information to the right
+        * brief summary of the information to the right
+        * keywords
+    * Right
-    * Right: notes
+        * notes
 * Bottom: summary

 <feature>